tjsolution/CSharpWebDeveloper/README.md

 ### What next?
 * Please fork or clone the repo and make any changes.
 * Once you are done please reply to the email that sent you here with a link to your repo on GitHub.
+* Feel free to capture any comments or notes in the readme.md.
 * Do not email the solution back, create a repo and we will clone it.
 * Have fun!!